radar/guides/make-your-own-gem.md

     irb(main):002:0> Hola.hi(:spanish)
     => "hola mundo"

-Why did we specify `-Ilib`?
-Well, in order to use the local version of our gem we need to add to the `$LOAD_PATH` with `-I`.
-We could have done this inside of our gem but that's considered a bad pattern for gems.
+We need to use a strange command line flag here: `-Ilib`.
+Usually RubyGems includes the `lib` directory for us, and it will for gem executables.
+However, if we're running it outside of RubyGems, we have to bring it in ourselves.
+It's possible to manipulate the `$LOAD_PATH` from within the code itself, but that's considered an anti-pattern in most cases.
 There's many more anti-patterns (and good patterns!) for gems, explained in [this guide](/patterns).

 If you've added more files to your gem, make sure to remember to add them to